Add This Site:

 If you're not sure whether the glaze on your Tuscan dinnerware contains any lead, then don't use this tableware to eat or drink from, and don't use it for serving hot or liquid foods.
 If you would like to put it to use in a Tuscan style kitchen design, it's safe for storing dry goods that will be peeled - or washed thoroughly - before they're eaten.

-Tuscan style dinnerware - particularly colorful maiolica pottery - can impart a lot of character, even to an otherwise plain dining room.
+Tuscan style dinnerware (really, any Italian majolica dinnerware) can impart a lot of character.
+A row of majolica pitchers or Italian/Tuscan plates will make all the difference to an otherwise plain Tuscan dining room.

-a) If you've set the scene with Tuscan dining room furniture, try displaying your Tuscan dinnerware in a traditional wooden hutch.
+a) Complement rustic Tuscan dining room furniture by displaying your Tuscany dinnerware on a traditional wooden hutch.

 b) If your dining room is more on the modern, white-box side, Tuscan style dinnerware will add a new dimension to it.

-c) A large Tuscan majolica plate always looks amazing when you hang it above a doorway.
+c) A large Umbrian/Tuscan platter always looks amazing when you hang it above a doorway.

 For best effect, cover the table with a heavy off-white linen tablecloth or use a single-color runner.
 This will focus everyone's eyes on the 'star'.